"That dandelion. A flash of stubborn yellow in a dark box of space. It had promised sunshine but had tasted sour."

-I am a writer of short stories, around thirty of which have been published in online and print journals.
-My debut collection of short stories, Catching the Barramundi, was published by Odyssey Books in November 2012, with my second collection, The Settling Earth, being published in December 2014.
+I am a novelist and writer of short stories.
+My debut collection of short stories, Catching the Barramundi, was published by Odyssey Books in November 2012, followed by my second collection, The Settling Earth, in December 2014.
 Both Catching the Barramundi and The Settling Earth were longlisted for the Edge Hill Short Story Award, the UK's only award for short story collections.
+My novel, The Bishop's Girl, was published by Odyssey Books in September 2016.

 My stories have appeared in journals including The London Magazine, Per Contra, Menda City Press, Bartleby Snopes, Foundling Review, The Linnet's Wings, Glasschord, Euonia Review, Halfway Down the Stairs, Words with Jam, and Controlled Burn.
 Click on the "Sample Stories and Links" tab to see pieces of my work.